 Lexington, KY 40511

-Check out the Lexington Equine Imaging tab for exciting new information on the brand new diagnostic center opening in Lexington, KY!
+Check out the Lexington Equine Imaging tab for exciting information on our diagnostic center in Lexington, KY!

 10 Winter Health Care Mistakes to Avoid Ensure your horse stays healthy all season long by using common sense and avoiding these Top 10 winter horsekeeping mistakesView Article